Bryce Harlow: Government career

 In 1953, newly elected President Dwight D. Eisenhower established a congressional liaison office in the White House and appointed Wilton B. Persons as its head.
 Persons suggested Bryce Harlow join the staff, and Eisenhower was enthusiastic.
 Harlow resisted at first, wanting to stay in Oklahoma, but after a personal call from the President, he decided to accept.
 He was soon writing speeches for the President and went on to hold a variety of titles in the White House through Eisenhower's two terms.

 Harlow also wrote campaign speeches for Richard M. Nixon in 1960, but Nixon was defeated by John F. Kennedy.
 In 1961, Harlow was hired by Procter & Gamble to create their first governmental relations office in Washington, D.C.
-His connection with the company was through Neil H. McElroy, former Procter & Gamble president and now chairman, who had served as Eisenhower's Secretary of Defense.
+His connection with the company was through Neil H. McElroy, former Procter & Gamble president and later chairman, who had served as Eisenhower's Secretary of Defense.
 Harlow was the company's main representative to Congress and federal agencies until his retirement in 1978.
 At the time of his retirement, he was called the "unofficial dean of Washington corporate representatives."
 He continued to be active in presidential politics and took leaves of absence from Procter & Gamble to work with Nixon from 1968 to 1971 and again from 1973 to 1974.
 After assisting with Nixon's successful presidential campaign in 1968, he was one of Nixon's first White House appointees, starting with the title of assistant to the president for legislative and congressional affairs.
 Before long Harlow was elevated to counselor to the president with cabinet rank.